ramenhog/ramenhog.github.io/_posts/2017-03-17-an-exercise-in-css-masonry.md

   facebook: /assets/pinterest-masonry.png
 ---

 Masonry layouts have been around a long time.
-You'll most likely recognize it's use on Pinterest.
+You'll most likely recognize its use on Pinterest.
 In fact, [Pinterest](https://pinterest.com){:target="_blank"} so popularized the use of this layout that it’s also known as the “Pinterest style layout”.

 But even after being around for a while, they’re still one of the most effective ways of laying out a gallery, a portfolio, a dashboard, or any grouping of times.
-Masonry, at it’s core, is a grid-based layout with rows containing items of variable heights.
+Masonry, at its core, is a grid-based layout with rows containing items of variable heights.
 However, as these dynamically sized items wrap and stack on top of each other, they leave no unnecessary gap between the items.

 <!--more-->